What is Adverse Selection?

 To illustrate the concept of adverse selection, we can take the examples of two potential policyholders who want to take up a life insurance policy with Company ABC.
 The first person is diabetic and does not exercise, while the second person has no known illness and is a fitness enthusiast who exercises several times each week.

-During the onboarding process for new policyholders, the insurance company will ask the policyholders to fill up registration forms.
+During the onboarding process for new policyholders, the insurance company will ask the policyholders to fill out registration forms.
 The company requires potential clients to be truthful and disclose all relevant information, including health conditions that they are suffering from.
-Since the diabetic person is aware that disclosing his condition will attract high premiums, he will conceal the information in order to get similar treatment as the other client with no health condition.
+Since the diabetic person is aware that disclosing his condition will attract high premiums, he may conceal the information in order to get similar treatment as the other client with no health condition.

 Adverse Selection between Buyer and Seller